Michele's web site

 hailed in the press as “tremendous”, “an artist worth discovering” with her

-“big, flexible voice and shining tone” and character portrayals that are
+“magnificent”, “big, flexible voice and shining tone” and character portrayals

-“mesmerizing”, “stirring” and “affecting”.
-Michele’s is a passionate,
+that are “mesmerizing”, “stirring” and “affecting”.
+Michele’s is a

-life-long love of music and performing that has taken this versatile
+passionate, life-long love of music and performing that has taken this versatile

-to the stages of opera, operetta, concert, and musical theater.
-Recently
+performer to the stages of opera, operetta, concert, and musical theater.

-Ms. Sexton has performed extensively with opera companies, festivals, and musical groups throughout the United States and Europe including, Opera New Jersey, Des Moines Metro Opera, Natchez Festival of Music, Springfield Regional Opera in Missouri, The Shaker Mountain Performing Arts Festival, Opera in the Ozarks, and New Opera Festival di Roma.
+Ms. Sexton has performed extensively with opera companies, festivals, theaters and musical groups throughout the United States and Europe including, St. Petersburg Opera Co., Opera New Jersey, Des Moines Metro Opera, Natchez Festival of Music, Springfield Regional Opera, The Shaker Mountain Festival, Opera in the Ozarks, and New Opera Festival di Roma.
 She has appeared as a soprano soloist with the New Jersey Pops Orchestra, Festival Orchestra of the Atlantic, and the Garden State Symphonic Band.
+In 2012, Michele traveled to China for a six-week concert tour as the soprano soloist with the Hollywood Concert Orchestra, playing some of the largest concert halls in China in a program of Broadway and cinema favorites.

-Michele’s musical gifts were evident at a very early age.
-By the age of five she was hitting the high notes along with Julie Andrews to recordings of “Sound of Music” and “Mary Poppins”.
-As a child, Michele studied piano but always preferred singing and began studying voice in her teens.
-She spent much of her late childhood and young adulthood starring in musical theater, from “OKLAHOMA!” and “Annie” to “Grease” and “Jesus Christ Superstar”.
-She went on to receive a Bachelor and Master of Music Degree in Vocal Performance from the Manhattan School of Music, financing her education by winning the title of Miss New Jersey and taking top prizes as a double preliminary competition winner in talent and swimsuit.
+Ms. Sexton received a Bachelor and Master of Music Degree in Vocal Performance from the Manhattan School of Music, financing her education by winning the title of Miss New Jersey and taking top prizes as a double preliminary competition winner in talent and swimsuit.
 She went on to distinguish herself on national television as a Top Ten Finalist in the 1993 Miss America Pageant, singing “Vissi d’arte” from Tosca.
-Her commercial resume is available on request.